AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/handling_interrupts.rst

 :ada:`EXTI2_Interrupt` is "external interrupt number 2" on this particular microcontroller.
 It is connected to an external device, not on the SoC itself.
-Specifically, it is connected to a L3GD20 MEMS motion sensor, a three-axis digital output gyroscope.
+Specifically, it is connected to a `L3GD20 MEMS motion sensor <https://www.st.com/en/mems-and-sensors/l3gd20.html>`_, a three-axis digital output gyroscope.
 This gyroscope can be either polled or generate interrupts when ever data are available.
 The handler is very simple: